Isle of Dogs (film): Development

 In October 2015, Wes Anderson, who had previously directed the animated film Fantastic Mr. Fox, announced he would be returning to the medium with "a film about dogs" starring Edward Norton, Bryan Cranston and Bob Balaban.
 Anderson has said that he was inspired by seeing a road sign for the Isle of Dogs in England while Fantastic Mr. Fox was in development.
 Anderson said that the film was influenced by the films of Akira Kurosawa and Hayao Miyazaki, as well as the stop-motion animated holiday specials made by Rankin/Bass Productions, the 1982 animated film The Plague Dogs, and Disney's 101 Dalmatians.

 Filming

 Production began in October 2016 at the 3 Mills Studios in East London.

 About 20,000 faces and 1,105 animatable puppets were crafted by "12 sculptors working six days a week" for the film; 2,000 more puppets were made for background characters.
 The detailed puppets of the main characters typically took 2–3 months to create.
-There was very little CG used, it only being used to duplicate audience members, or using green screens for actions that couldn’t be filmed at the same time.
+There was very little CG used, it only being used to duplicate audience members, or using green screens for actions that could not be filmed at the same time.
 For the effects, over 200 detailed, hand-made settings were made.
 The animation department included a number of people who had worked on Fantastic Mr. Fox.